Cloudlynx/docs/launch.rst

 * Log-in to the Cloudlynx Dashboard
 * Configure the network the Instance will be attached to
-* Find out which is the boot media you are going to use o Pre-defined image from Cloudlynx o Upload your own image o Start an Instance from an already existing snapshot o Start an Instance from an already existing volume
+* Find out which is the boot media you are going to use
+	* Pre-defined image from Cloudlynx
+	* Upload your own image
+	* Start an Instance from an already existing snapshot
+	* Start an Instance from an already existing volume
 * Find out the requirements for the Instance (RAM, CPU, Boot Disk size)